QuantumPL/site/content/publication/Green2010/index.md

   language.
 The two implementations are not in themselves fully developed quantum programming languages, as they are embedded in their respective parent languages, but are a major step towards the development of a full formally verified, functional quantum programming language.
-Dubbed the \"Quantum IO Monad\", this framework is designed following a structural approach as given by a categorical model of quantum computation.
+Dubbed the "Quantum IO Monad", this framework is designed following a structural approach as given by a categorical model of quantum computation.
 publication: ''
 links:
 - name: URL